interaction-lab/HARMONI/harmoni_dialogues/harmoni_bot/README.md

 |region_name           |            |        |

 ## Testing
 This package can be tested by running `rostest harmoni_bot lex.test`.
 Amazon Lex should be set up in order for this test to pass.
+This test sends a request to the real API server and stores the response.
+The test will fail if the request does not succeed.
 ## References
 [Documentation](https://harmoni.readthedocs.io/en/latest/packages/harmoni_bot.html)